boeni-industries/aico/docs/concepts/agency/agency-component-emotion-personality-social.md

 Agency uses these signals to:

-- Decide which goals are appropriate and when to pursue them.
+- Decide which goals are appropriate and when to pursue them (feeding directly into the Goal Arbiter scoring function).
-- Shape how initiatives and responses are phrased and timed.
+- Shape how initiatives and responses are phrased and timed (Planner and Skills layer heuristics).
+- Bias Curiosity and Values & Ethics (e.g., conservative curiosity under high stress, stricter policies in fragile contexts).
 - Maintain a coherent long‑term character and relationship arc.

-Future iterations will formalize decision rules and weighting schemes that tie these signals into goal/plan selection.
+Future iterations will formalize decision rules and weighting schemes that tie these signals into goal/plan selection, curiosity gating, and value/policy evaluation.